wenyuyangit/CATSNET/README.md

 **Installing the conda environment**

-The file ./TSNNenv.yml contains the environment for testing the code.
+The file ./CATSNETenv.yml contains the environment for testing the code.
 You can easily install it by command line:

 1. move to the folder containing the GitHub repository and open the terminal
 2. run the following command
- > conda env create -f TSNNenv.yml
+ > conda env create -f CATSNETenv.yml

 Once the environment has been set up, activate it by command line as well:

 1. activate the environment from the command line

-> conda activate TSNNenv
+> conda activate CATSNETenv

 2. Launch Spyder

 > spyder

-3. goes to the folder containing **TSNN_cov_result_CHM.py** or **TSNN_cov_result_DTM.py**, edit, and run
+3. goes to the folder containing **Evaluation.py** edit, and run

 **Showing results**